simplex-chat/simplex-chat/docs/SERVER.md

 sudo su smp -c "smp-server init -y -l --ip 192.168.1.5 --password test"
 ```

-to initilize your `smp-server` configuration with:
+to initialize your `smp-server` configuration with:

 - restoring connections and messages when the server is restarted (`-l` flag),
 - IP address `192.168.1.5`,